LuckyMax0722/SelfDrivingCars/README.md

 ## Result

-As you can see from the GIF below, the Resnet50-based self-driving model has been able to keep the car on the track for some distance, however the car eventually veers off the track.
+As you can see from the GIF below, the Resnet50-based self-driving model has been able to keep the car on the track.

 <div style="display:inline-block">
   <img src="demo/First_Track.gif" alt="image1" width="410">